-Operating leases relate to leasing the investment properties owned by the Corporation with lease terms between 1 and 10 years.
-According to the agreement, the lease can be terminated by either party by giving 2 to 3 months formal notice in writing to the other party.
+Operating leases relate to leasing the investment properties owned by the Corporation with lease terms of 2 years.
+According to the agreement, the lease can be terminated by either party by giving 2 months formal notice in writing to the other party.